Skip to content

 Symptoms of a deficiency can include:

-• Fatigue and weakness
+• fatigue and weakness

-• Muscle weakness
+• muscle weakness

-• Joint pain
+• joint pain

 • Dry skin and hair

-• Gum bleeding and inflammation
+• bleeding and inflamed gums

 • Delayed wound healing

-• Susceptibility to bruising
+• susceptibility to bruising

 How can you compensate for a vitamin C deficiency?

-Vitamin C infusions
+vitamin C infusions

-Vitamin C in cosmetics
+Vitamin C in Cosmetics

 Vitamin C Serum

-Vitamin C serum is a liquid or gel-like product that is applied to the skin to prevent premature aging, improve skin texture and even skin tone.
+Vitamin C serum is a liquid or gel-like product that is applied to the skin, to prevent premature aging, improve skin texture and even out skin tone.
 It helps protect skin from environmental damage, reduce fine lines and promote skin radiance.
 Topical application allows vitamin C to penetrate directly into the skin, where it supports collagen production and helps neutralize free radicals.

-Liposomal vitamin C
+Liposomal Vitamin C

-Liposomal vitamin C is an innovative form in which the vitamin is enclosed in liposomes.
-Liposomes are tiny, fat-like particles that help transport ascorbic acid through the digestive tract and increase its absorption in the body.
-The main advantage of liposomal vitamin C is its improved bioavailability; it is absorbed by the body more effectively than conventional preparations.
-This can be particularly useful for people who have trouble digesting supplements or who want to achieve higher bioavailability to support their health or combat a deficiency.
+Liposomal vitamin C is an innovative form, in which the vitamin is enclosed in liposomesLiposomes are tiny, fat-like particles that help transport ascorbic acid through the digestive tract and its increase absorption in the body.
+The main advantage of liposomal vitamin C is its improved bioavailability; it is absorbed more effectively by the body than conventional preparations.This can be especially useful for individuals who have trouble digesting supplements or who want to achieve higher bioavailability to support their health condition or combat a deficiency.

 Benefits of Liposomal Vitamin C